 As of August 18, 2016, I have $9,541.19 remaining in my account with an ROI of 8.50%.
 I have been slowly winding down my account as the notes are paid back.
 Again, this has nothing to do with the scandals but simply feeling we are nearing the tail end of an economic cycle.

 Of course, my returns with Lending Club might be unique and your specific results may vary.

-In light of recent events, have removed Lending Club as a recommended service in the peer-to-peer investing space.
+In light of recent events, I have removed Lending Club as a recommended service in the peer-to-peer investing space.
 I don’t question the viability of the business model, though the scandals put a major hindrance in the space for at least the short term.
-Based upon this as well have decreased the rating to 3 stars from previous 4 stars.

 If you do invest with Lending Club do so in a limited matter, which is something I would recommend for any possible investment.
 Invest only what you can afford to lose.

 Disclosure: I have over $9,000 invested in Lending Club notes.